sybrew/the-seo-framework/readme.txt

 		E.g.: @hook ~ wp_action
 	-> Then, we can remove unused variables (often tagged with "Unused.").

-TODO all "s_" methods are a mixed bag of:
-	1. Option filters without default fallback.
-	2. Option filters with default fallback. (get_default_option)
-	3. Option filters with current AND default fallback. (get_option, get_default_option)
-	4. Non-option filters.
--> We should overhaul this in a major update?
-	-> Or, do it now?
-We're the only ones making thorough use of this, and assume a default only for selectable options.
-		-> Therefore, we can safely assume no one falls back to the default for "text"-based options, which is often what users filter.

 TODO the detect.*?plugins() functions use a foreach loop and then in_array() -- this can be slow, consider array_intersect instead?
 	-> Test performance.